The Domain Settings page is where you manage:

 - Click Delete to continue; otherwise, click Cancel.

-NOTE: The upload operation will accept .csv files ONLY.
+NOTE: The upload operation accepts .CSV files only.

 - In the dialog, review the message and click Choose File to select a file (or click Cancel).